Vote for Nathan in the 2020 November General elction

 Are you getting your money’s worth?
 You pay taxes all the time for roads, education, and public safety.
 We collect more than enough in taxes to cover the government services that every Georgian needs, yet we keep raising taxes.
 And somehow we cannot manage to increase pay for teachers and first responders or manage to fix our failing infrastructure.
 We need to prioritize spending on essential services and take a good hard look at cutting projects that do not benefit every Georgian.

-Nathan will represent all Georgians in the 14th district and make sure everyone understands his votes.
+Nathan will represent all Georgians and make sure everyone understands his votes.

 It takes a village to raise a child, but it takes a community to build a nation.
 Change starts with you and your neighbors.
 We cannot rely on outside help alone to see the future we want, we have to build it together and share that vision and those values with each other in our communities.

 We are all Americans, but we need to come together as Georgians to build the future we want for our children.
-Invest in our future and elect Nathan Wilson the voice for Georgia’s 14th district.
+Invest in our future and elect Nathan Wilson.

 About Nathan Wilson